alydavis/Pewlett-Hackard-Analysis/README.md

 Using the DISTINCT ON joins query I was able to get the [Unique_titles.csv](Data/unique_titles.csv).
 This will only return the latest title for each employee.
 74,258 employees fit this criteria.
 This is a huge number of potentital employees to backfill.

 The next query counts the number of roles by title, which could help HR and managers understand which roles will be most impacted by the retirees.
 [Retiring_titles.csv](Data/retiring_titles.csv).
-The company will want to prioritized Senior Enigneer and Senior Staff roles as these areas will feel the largest impact (70% of all retiring employees) of the upcoming retirements:
+The company will want to prioritize Senior Enigneer and Senior Staff roles as these areas will feel the largest impact (70% of retiring employees):
  - 25,916	Senior Engineer
  - 24,926	Senior Staff
  - 9,285	Engineer